 "Wake County by the Numbers" has previously only been published in pamphlet form.
 Due to data revisions to prior years, numbers published here may not match those numbers in previous Wake County publications.
 Data is updated and revised annually.

-The demographics of a community reveals a lot about its diversity and desirability.
-These numbers show who our community is made up of, where our residents come from, and where growth is occurring within the county.
+The demographics of a community reveal a lot about its diversity and desirability.
+These numbers show who makes up our community, where our residents come from, and where growth is occurring within the county.

-The largest groups of foreign-born populations in Wake County come from Latin America (41.7% of foreign-born) and Asia (35.9%).
+The most common regions of birth for foreign-born residents in Wake County are Latin America and Asia.

-The average household size of owner-occupied households (2.71) is slightly higher than the size of renter-occupied households (2.41).
+The historical average household size for owner-occupied households (2.74) is slightly higher than for renter-occupied households (2.41) in Wake County.

 The extent to which citizens are able to achieve a desirable quality of life within Wake County is determined in part by their economic independence.
 These numbers measure the strength and sustainability of the economy, the affordability of education, and the relative wealth of the population.

 The unemployment rate in Wake County is down 0.5% to the U.S. average and down 0.9% to North Carolina average.

 50.1% of the County's adult population has a bachelor's degree or higher

 In 2015, the percentage of Wake County adult residents with a bachelor's degree or higher as adults age 25 or older ranked second in the state.